Kennon Road:

 either of two gas stations before entering Kennon Road.
 The Shell station

-has an update on the passability of Kennon
+has an update on the road conditions and passability of Kennon